On Overcoming Dyslexia — and ADHD

 Dr. Edward Hallowell, renowned expert on ADHD, shares his inspiring personal journey toward overcoming dyslexia, along with insight into ADD’s comorbid learning disabilities and tips for treatments in adults and children.

 Let me tell you about a first-grader who had trouble learning to read.

 He entered first grade in 1955 in a public school in a small town on Cape Cod.
 He had trouble with Dick and Jane and letters, sounds, and words.

 His teacher, a kindly woman with white, curly hair, wore lots of powder that sprinkled down on her students as she walked by.
 She was a human sugar doughnut.
 Her name was Mrs. Eldredge, and while she was firm in preserving order in the classroom, she never ridiculed or embarrassed anyone.

 During reading period, as the students sat at round tables and took turns reading aloud — “See Spot run!
 Run!
 Run!
 Run!” — Mrs. Eldredge went from table to table, listening and correcting pronunciations, sprinkling powder on her students as she passed by.
-When she came to the boy who struggled with reading, she pulled up a chair and sat down next to him, putting an arm around him and drawing him closer to her prodigious, protective bosom.
+When she came to the boy who struggled with reading, she pulled up a chair and sat down next to him.
 As he stammered and stuttered, unable to produce the right sounds, Mrs. Eldredge hugged him to her.
 None of the children laughed at his clumsy reading because he had the enforcer next to him.

 I was that little boy.
 At the end of first grade, I was still a poor reader, and, to this day, I’m painfully slow at getting through a book.
 I would have benefited from an Orton-Gillingham tutor back then.